trungqhoang/Security-Analysis-CSGO/README.md

 Unlike the external method, the internal hacking method is done via a .dll that is injected into the process.
 Once a part of the process, internal cheats can access and modify game data directly.

-Both folders contain similar implementations for the most famous types of exploits.
+Both folders contain similar implementations for the most famous types of exploits (mentioned in the external section).